wibitchain/dslink/docs/protocol.md

 * Why assign a _transaction number_ to invalid transactions?

   In the case of an _unresolvable transaction_, it is unknown if the transaction will be valid or not if it becomes resolvable, thus it is assigned a transaction number such that if the transaction turns out to be valid, the transaction number of valid transactions that occur at a later time remain immutable.
-This also enables all Sidetree nodes to refer to the same transaction using the same transaction number.
+This also enables all DsLink nodes to refer to the same transaction using the same transaction number.